ctrlovefly/DF4LCZ/README.md

     - Add the weights file paths derived from the two streams into the `fusion.py`,
     - and run `fusion.py`

+## LCZC-GES2 DATASET

+The LCZC-GES2 dataset comprises 19,088 pairs of image patches.
+Each pair includes a Google Earth RGB image and a Sentinel-2 multispectral image patch.
+The data can be found in the folders `sen2_img_patches` and `gg_nodes_refine`.
+The folder `patches_split` contains the spliting results from two sampling strategies.
+The file `partition_polygons_1125.npz` represents one strategy, named “splitting the polygon pool,” while `partition_random.npz` represents the other strategy, named “splitting the sample pool.”

 ## Latest Updates

 - [2024/05/07]: Uploaded a batch of code, including the implementation of DF4LCZ and several comparative models.